Modules

 let s = (a + b + c) / 2.0

-Math.sqrt (s * (s - a) * (s - b) * (s - c))
+let sq = s * (s - a) * (s - b) * (s - c)

-fn perimeter: Shape -> Float
+fn perimeter : Shape -> Float

-fn perimeter shape = case shape of
+fn perimeter shape =

 Circle r -> 2.0 * 3.14159 * r